Best Computer Preventive Maintenance Practices

 Preventive measures are the proactive steps you take to prevent future problems from occurring on your computer.

 This is one thing that people usually forget, cleaning their computers both for appearance sake and as a preventive measure.

 We are going to have a look at how you can clean and maintain your computer components.
-These measures you ought to carry out are not expensive and are very easy provided you follow instructions.
+These measures are not expensive and are very easy provided you follow instructions.

-When it comes to the cleaning of your computer, the following parts will require cleaning:- monitor, system unit, mouse, keyboard and the cables.
+When it comes to the cleaning of your computer, the following computer parts will require cleaning:- monitor, system unit, mouse, keyboard, and cables.

 A Computer Dust Blower

 How to Clean the Monitor

 Many people neglect their monitors whereas they are constantly exposed to dust and dirt.